 Because we believe so strongly in proper research, training and transfer of knowledge to surgeons who are not experienced in advanced robotic colorectal surgery, each of our doctors train surgeons at national and international institutions.
 In particular, our surgeons continue to serve as teaching faculty in robotic surgery at American Society of Colon and Rectal Surgeons (ASCRS) Annual Meetings.

-In addition, our work in this field has been published and presented at national and international meetings:
+In addition, our work in this field has been published (see below) and presented at national and international meetings:

 Book Chapter “Robotic Colorectal Surgery for Neoplasia” Pai A, Marecik S, Park J, Prasad L, Advances in Colorectal Neoplasia by Langenfeld; Surg Clin North Am.
 2017 Jun;97(3):561-572; PMID: 28501247

 Book Chapter “Rectal Anatomy: Clinical Perspective” Marecik SJ, Park JJ, Prasad LM, Rectal Cancer: Modern Approaches to Treatment by Chang et al. Publish Date Oct 2017

 Book Chapter “Robotic Approaches in the Obese Patient”, Pai A, Marecik SJ, Park JJ, Prasad LM, Robotic Approaches to Colorectal Surgery by Ross, Champaigne, Lee et al. Published Oct 2015